Powerful Visible Patterned Events

 The Us-Them issues were very clear.

-In the Us-Them context, the Israeli people were clearly, completely, utterly, totally, and functionally Them to the Hamas people who entered that space with weapons in hand and did that damage.
+In the Us-Them context, the Israeli people were clearly, completely, utterly, totally, and functionally Them to the Hamas people who entered that space with weapons in hand and then did that damage.

 The Gaza attacks definitely tell us that the people of Israel can know that those behaviors and those emotions can happen again.
 They knew that they were a Them to Hamas.
 They can be assured and confident that perception isn’t going to change for those people.